Filing an Unemployment Claim - Illinois

 You must be unemployed through no fault of your own, and you must have earned sufficient wages in your base period (the first 4 of the last 5 completed calendar quarters before the start date of your claim, or alternatively the last 4 quarters).
 Also, you must be able and available for full-time work.
+You must be registered to work with IDES.

 Your weekly benefit amount is determined by the total wages paid to you by each of your employers during your “base” period.
 The minimum amount of benefits for an individual is $51 a week, and the maximum is $385 per week.
 Claimants with non-working spouses can receive up to $458 per week, and up to $531 a week with dependent children.